ZephyrTransport/zephyr-website/_events/2021-03-15-system-dynamics-applications.md

 ---
 layout: event
 category: Learning
-title: Panel on the Bridging Domains in Model Building Methods
+title: System dynamics for strategic planning under technological uncertainty
-type: Panel
+type: Learning Session
-day: November
 time: TBD
 place: Zoom Webinar - Registration forthcoming
 additional-msg:
-summary: "Organized by Dr. Josie Kressner and Dr. Jeff Newman"
+summary: "Organized by Hannah Rakoff and Scott Smith, USDOT Volpe"
 ---

-More to come.
+This is a follow up to the popular May 2020 Learning Session: [Introduction to System Dynamics](/2020-05-27-learning-system-dynamics)